 We conducted our audit in accordance with International Standards on Auditing (UK) ("ISAs (UK)") and applicable law.
 Our responsibilities are described below.
 We believe that the audit evidence we have obtained is a sufficient and appropriate basis for our opinion.
-Our audit opinion is consistent with our report to the Audit Committee.
+Our audit opinion is consistent with our report to the audit committee.

 We were appointed as auditor by the company before 31 March 1980.
-The period of total uninterrupted engagement is for more than the 38 financial years ended 31 March 2018.
+The period of total uninterrupted engagement is for more than the 39 financial years ended 31 March 2019.
 We have fulfilled our ethical responsibilities under, and we remain independent of the Company in accordance with, UK ethical requirements including the FRC Ethical Standard as applied to listed public interest entities.
 No non-audit services prohibited by that standard were provided.

-2. Key audit matters: our assessment of risks of material misstatement
+2. Key audit matters: including our assessment of risks of material misstatement

 Key audit matters are those matters that, in our professional judgment, were of most significance in the audit of the financial statements and include the most significant assessed risks of material misstatement (whether or not due to fraud) identified by us, including those which had the greatest effect on: the overall audit strategy; the allocation of resources in the audit; and directing the efforts of the engagement team.
-We summarise below the key audit matter (unchanged from 2017), in arriving at our audit opinion above, together with our key audit procedures to address the matter and, as required for public interest entities, our results from those procedures.
-This matter was addressed, and our results are based on procedures undertaken, in the context of, and solely for the purpose of, our audit of the financial statements as a whole, and in forming our opinion thereon, and consequently are incidental to that opinion, and we do not provide a separate opinion on these matters.
+We summarise below the key audit matter (unchanged from 2018) in arriving at our audit opinion above, together with our key audit procedures to address this matter and, as required for public interest entities, our results from those procedures.
+This matter was addressed, and our results are based on procedures undertaken, in the context of, and solely for the purpose of, our audit of the financial statements as a whole, and in forming our opinion thereon, and consequently are incidental to that opinion, and we do not provide a separate opinion on this matter.

-Carrying amount of Quoted Investments (£1,536 million; 2017: £1,731 million) Refer to page 28 (Audit Committee Report), page 52 (accounting policy) and page 57 (Note 9 Investments).
+Carrying amount of Quoted Investments (£1,501.1 million; 2018: £1,535.9 million)

+Refer to page 28 (Audit Committee Report), page 53 (accounting policy) and page 58 (Note 9 Investments).